The Control Panel Editor

 - Disable Selecting Shapes

-When a shape is created or edited a window is displayed to set shape attributes.
+When a shape is created or edited a small pane is displayed to set shape attributes.
 Colors can be chosen for both the outline and the fill.
 Also the line thickness of the outline and the transparency of the fill can be set.
 Precise dimensions can be set with the text fields at the bottom.

 Shapes can be controlled with a sensor, by entering a Sensor name in the Visibility/Level Control text field.
 Activating the sensor may then be used to hide or change the level of the shape when in operating (not editing) mode.
 This feature can be used to mask and unmask help information to your panel or to highlight items.